|Nutritional Guidelines (per serving)|

 Finally, add the cashews and stir them in.

-Remove from heat and taste-test, adding more fish sauce for a saltier, more flavorful rice (how salty your rice tastes will depend on whether you started with salted or unsalted rice.
-We always start with unsalted rice and end up adding 1 to 2 tbsp. more fish sauce).
-If you'd prefer a spicier rice, add more fresh or dried chili.
+Remove from heat and taste-test, adding more fish sauce for a saltier, more flavorful rice.
+If you prefer spicier rice, add more fresh or dried chili.

-Top your fried rice with a handful of chopped fresh coriander.
+Top your fried rice with a handful of chopped fresh cilantro.